-There is usually no cooling-off period on lease agreements and no matter what happens, even if the goods are stolen, damaged or destroyed you will still need to make the lease payments.
+There is usually no cooling-off period on lease agreements and no matter what happens, even if the goods are stolen, damaged or destroyed you’ll still need to make the lease payments.
 You may also have to buy insurance.
-Some companies will lock you into a contract and if you want to get out of the contract early you will have to pay all the remaining lease payments anyway.
+Some companies will lock you into a contract and if you want to get out early, you’ll have to pay all the remaining lease payments anyway.

-Although there are many different types of consumer leases available, Fair Trading does not recommend leasing unless you have done your homework and know what you are getting into.
+Although there are many different types of consumer leases available, Fair Trading does not recommend leasing unless you have done your homework and know what you’re getting into.

 Don’t be pressured.
 Shop around.
-Do your calculations and compare with other options such as paying in cash once you have saved the money or getting a personal loan.
+Do your calculations and compare with other options such as paying in cash once you’ve saved the money or getting a personal loan.

-If you have a problem or dispute with a trader or finance company contact Fair Trading on 13 32 20 to find out your options or go to the Resolving issues page on the Fair Trading website to lodge a complaint.
+If you have a problem or dispute with the business or finance company, contact Fair Trading on 13 32 20 to find out your options or go to the resolving issues page to lodge a complaint.

 Kim leases a fridge for $65 per month over 36 months.
 At the end of the lease period she has paid $2,340 in lease payments (not taking into account the fees and charges that may apply).
-This is a lot more compared to the retail price of the fridge of $1,000.
+This is a lot more compared to the retail price of the fridge, which is $1,000.
 Kim has paid more than double the original price.

 At the end of the lease contract Kim has a few options (depending on the contract):